-Dunlop are very open about the need to be able to offer prices that are at least comparable (and often lower than) multi-ply belting.
-"We would never would ever compromise on quality for the sake of being able to compete on price.
+Dunlop is very open about the need to be able to offer prices that are at least comparable (and often lower than) multiply belting.
+"We would never compromise on quality for the sake of being able to compete on price.
 That is simply not our culture.
-In any case, it simply is not necessary because there are several reasons that allow us to price Ultra X competitively" says Mr. Smilda.
+In any case, it is not necessary because there are several reasons that allow us to price Ultra X competitively," says Smilda.

 "Firstly, the single-ply carcass is made from fabric that we manufacture in-house.
 That is a big, big advantage in terms of quality and cost.
-Having a single-ply construction also helps to maximise efficiency of production because there are fewer calender runs.
+Having a single-ply construction also helps to maximize efficiency of production because there are fewer calender runs.
 And having no rubber skim between the plies not only results in a thinner, stronger carcass, it also keeps the cost down.
 We are also making longer production runs at a maximum width of 2000mm".